 Thanks to pivotal grants from the Heritage Lottery Fund, the Ashmolean Friends and Patrons, and several individuals, the Ashmolean has already managed to raise 80% of the £1.35m needed.
 The Ashmolean now has until 31 January 2017 to raise the remaining funds - otherwise it is highly likely that the Hoard will be broken up into individual lots, sold at auction to private collectors, and may not be seen again in public.

-Find out more about how you can help!
+Find out more about how you can support the Ashmolean!

 By making a gift today, you will be helping the Ashmolean to: